 There was even a documentary film created to showcase the lives of these rambunctious birds – The Wild Parrots of Telegraph Hill.

-They typically make their presence known at around late afternoon, so if you can time this urban hike a few hours before sunset then you might just get lucky seeing these parrots in the flesh.
+They typically make their presence known in the late afternoon, so if you can time this urban hike a few hours before sunset, you might just get lucky and see these parrots in the flesh.

 Below is a video I took that captured the chirping birds on the Greenwich Steps.